Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Proficiency with jeweler's Tools grants you knowledge about the reputed mystical uses of gems.
 This insight proves handy when you make Arcana checks related to gems or gem-encrusted items.

 **Investigation**
-When you inspect jeweled objects, your proficiency with jeweler's Tools aids you in picking out clues they might hold.
+When you inspect jeweled objects, your Proficiency with jeweler's Tools aids you in picking out clues they might hold.

 **Identify Gems**
 You can identify gems and determine their value at a glance.